freelawproject/hr/handbook/handbook.md

 * Organization-specific subscriptions and/or software.
 * Expenses associated with organization sponsored events.

-Employees are expected to travel economy class when traveling by air, book reasonably-priced hotels and not spend excessively on meals and other travel expenses.
+Employees are expected to travel economy class when traveling by air, book reasonably-priced hotels, and not spend excessively on meals and other travel expenses.

 ### How to File a Reimbursement Request
 You are strongly encouraged to file reimbursement requests as soon as you incur the expenses.
 Expenses are usually reimbursed within a week of approval and submission.
 Each reimbursement request must be submitted into Gusto at the following link: